chatcode.dev

 Email: privacy@chatcode.dev

-“Controller” means we decide why and how your personal data is processed.
+“Controller” means we decide why and how your personal data is processed for account, billing, security, support, and product-operation purposes.

 What chatcode.dev is

 chatcode.dev provides a browser-based terminal that opens persistent AI coding sessions on infrastructure you own (typically a Linux VPS).
 A small daemon (the “gateway”) runs on your server and connects to a control plane hosted on Cloudflare Workers.
-From the browser you can manage VPS connections, run AI coding agents (Claude Code, Codex CLI, Gemini CLI, OpenCode), upload files into the workspace, and optionally route the same session through a Telegram bot.
+From the browser you can manage VPS connections, run AI coding agents (Claude Code, Codex CLI, Gemini CLI, OpenCode), upload files into the workspace, use voice transcription where your plan allows it, and optionally route the same session through Telegram bots and Mini Apps.

 Personal data we collect